Showing posts with label Flying. Show all posts

 Reach For The Skies

-Reach For The Skies was released back in 1993 and attempts a recreation of the Battle Of Britain era between the Royal Air Force and the German Luftwaffe.
-That is obviously a crucial part of the entire war and is split into four mammoth sections.
-If you're up to the task, you can be either a brave pilot or the controller for an entire squadron.
+Anyhow, here is a flight sim by Rowan/Virgin called Reach For The Skies.
+This was released in 1993 and attempts a recreation of the Battle Of Britain era between the Royal Air Force and Luftwaffe.
+That was a crucial part of the war and is split into four mammoth sections.
+If you're up to it, you can be a brave pilot or the controller for an entire squadron.

 Now, this is what I call awesome pixel artwork.
 Look at the details.
 Love it!!